 Frequently Asked Questions

-Squatting is beneficial and safe during the first trimester (8).
+Squatting is a beneficial and safe antenatal exercise to do during the first trimester (9).
 If you are already practicing squats, you can continue during this period.
 However, if you are doing them for the first time in pregnancy, then do them gently and progressively with lighter loads at the beginning.
-Since squats are a little difficult to master, doing them progressively from the first trimester will help strengthen your thighs and pelvic muscles (9).
+Since squats are a little difficult to master, doing them progressively from the first trimester will help strengthen your thighs and pelvic floor muscles (10).

 - 7 Great Exercises for Your First Trimester of Pregnancy.